aykrieger/coding-exercises/java/src/arrays/crush/crush-explanation.md

         [7,  10, -5, -12]
 ```

-To find the max value in our new solution, we loop through our array from left to right and add that value to our *sum* variable.
-We store the max value we've seen so far in our *max* variable and when we reach the end of the array we've arrived at our answer.
+To find the max value in our new solution, we loop through our array from left to right and add each element to a *sum* variable.
+We also store the max value we've seen so far in a *max* variable.

 ```
 index -> 1   2   3   4